es-ude/ElasticNodeMiddleware/README.md

 ## Installation Guide

-For using the elasticnode middleware code you need to install some tools.
+For using the Elastic Node middleware code you need to install some tools.
 Therefore, please follow the [installation guide](docs/InstallationGuide.md) in the [docs](docs) folder.

 ## Getting Started